 I am vegan first and foremost for the animals though I do also consider myself an environmentalist.
 I also try to maintain a healthy lifestyle and enjoy learning about plant based nutrition but it’s unlikely that I will refuse a vegan donut.

 My intentions for this blog are to explore London from a vegan perspective and share my finds as well as sharing my own recipes and cooking experiences.
-I will also be covering hobbies and interests of mine such as cruelty free beauty, running, yoga, travel, reading and writing, using my experiences to be a resource for new (or new to London) vegans and the veg-curious alike.
+I will also be covering hobbies and interests of mine such as cruelty free hair and beauty, running, photography, travel, reading and writing, using my experiences to be a resource for new (or new to London) vegans and the veg-curious alike.

 My Vegan Story

 My vegan story begins back in January 2015.
 I had recently moved from Vancouver, Canada to New York City, where I was taking a year off from working to volunteer at a variety of places.
-I say “taking a year off” in reality, I couldn’t get myself a work permit, and decided to move anyway when my partner got transferred for work.
+I say “taking a year off,” in reality, I couldn’t get myself a work permit, and decided to move anyway when my partner got transferred for work.

-While living in Canada I had been vegetarian for the previous 2 years, eating cheese with almost every meal and eggs at least 3 days a week.
+While living in Canada I had been vegetarian for 2 years, eating cheese with almost every meal and eggs at least 3 days a week.
 It never occurred to me that I would have the same feelings about dairy and egg farming that I had towards the meat industry.
 Animals aren’t harmed in the process of milking and collecting eggs right?!
 Especially not in Canada..

-I had seen footage of factory farms but assumed these places only exisited in the US.
+I had seen footage of factory farms but assumed these places only existed in the US.
 So when I moved to NY, one of my first tasks was to look up brands of cheese and eggs that I could feel comfortable knowing that the cows and chickens were organically fed and given a nice life.
 This search changed my life.
 I quickly found brands that were promoting themselves as “organic” and “free range” made little to no difference from an ethical standpoint.
 For about a week, much of my spare time was used franticly searching for more information about farming and what is considered standard practices.
-I soon realized that there was no such thing as a farm that treated animals as anything more than a way to make money.
+I soon realized that there was no such thing as a farm that treated animals as anything more than a commodity.
 This feeling overwhelmed me and I dove into the world of documentaries.
 The final straw for me was watching one of Gary Yourofsky’s speeches followed by Earthlings.
 My partner got home from work that day and I told him, “I think I’m vegan now.”
 Back then I would have considered myself a cheese lover, my favourite food was brie, but after having my eyes opened to the reality of the situation, I couldn’t even finish the dairy products that were in the fridge.
-It was tough at first making things work with my pescatarian partner as he had not seen what I had seen and was a bit shocked with the dramatic change in my fundamental beliefs, but he respected my choice to no longer buy or cook dairy and eggs and he happily ate vegan food with me at home.
+It was tough at first making things work with my (then) pescatarian partner as he had not seen what I had seen and was a bit shocked with the dramatic change in my fundamental beliefs, but he respected my choice to no longer buy or cook dairy and eggs and he happily ate vegan food with me at home.

 About a year ago we moved to London and at first I was scared to leave my bubble, and thought veganism may be more difficult in the UK, but thankfully it has been the opposite.
 London especially has so many incredible vegan restaurants and in general it seems like a much more socially acceptable way of life.